sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ### Multi Layer Perceptron (MLP):
-MLPs are just logistic regression where a set of nonlinear features are automatically learned from data.
+MLPs are stacked simple neural networks, where an output of one layer serves as an input to the next layer.
 MLP is defined by several parameters:
  - Number of hidden units in each layer
  - Number of hidden layers in the network
- - The nonlinear activation function: (could also be RELU an rectified linear unit or tanh)
- - Learning rate for to use in SGD (using the chain rule of derivatives)
+ - The activation functions at each layer.

 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/MLP.PNG)